 Eating a bagel

-The art of eating bagels is simple, as anything goes.
-However, in my family, there were certain unwritten bagel eating protocols.
-For instance, we could eat it open-or closed-face, but if eaten open-face, you always eat the top half first.
+The art of eating bagels is simple as anything goes.
+However, in my family, there were certain unwritten bagel-eating protocols.
+For instance, we could eat it open or closed-faced, but if eaten open-faced, you always eat the top half first.

-Regardless of open or closed, the answer to how to eat a bagel is to pick it up with your fingers.
+Regardless of whether it is open or closed, the answer to how to eat a bagel is to pick it up with your fingers.